albert-lv/spring-unit-test/README.md

 So here I will show you how to construct suitable unit tests for Filter, Interceptor and Spring AOP.

+**Think in depth: We should write codes which is easy to test.**

+In the interception layer, we need to extract codes of the core logic to single method which is easy to test.
+Then we don't need to write complicated unit tests of the interception layer.

 **Direct links**